British Citizenship Requirements

 One fundamental requirement for applicants seeking British citizenship is that they must be free from any immigration time restrictions on the date of their application.
 This means that at the time of applying for citizenship, an applicant should not have any limitations or restrictions on their stay in the United Kingdom, such as time-limited visas or immigration statuses.

 To meet this requirement, applicants should ensure that their immigration status is secure and that they have the legal right to reside in the UK indefinitely.
-This is typically achieved through obtaining settled status, indefinite leave to remain, or another immigration status that allows for permanent residence in the UK.
+This is typically achieved through having held EU settled status or indefinite leave to remain (or another immigration status that allows for permanent residence in the UK) for the relevant minimum period.

 Residence requirements for British citizenship

-There are a number of aspects to the residence requirements in the context of British citizenship, including a lawful residence requirement, although recent amendments made to the provisions of the BNA by the Nationality and Borders Act 2022 mean that the requirements for lawful residence are now far easier to demonstrate than ever before.
+There are a number of aspects to the residence requirements in the context of British citizenship, including a lawful residence requirement, although recent amendments made to the provisions of the BNA by the Nationality and Borders Act 2022 mean that the requirements for lawful residence are generally easier to demonstrate than previously.

 To meet the lawful residence requirement under the amended rules, you must have been in the UK lawfully during the 5 years (or 3 years, if applying as the spouse or civil partner of a British citizen) before making your citizenship application ‘and’ have indefinite leave.
 If you are married to or in a civil partnership with a British citizen you can apply immediately on the grant of indefinite leave, otherwise you will need to wait 12 months before applying.